Basic ApproachBack to Top

 TOPPAN Group Medium-and-Long-Term Environmental Targets for Fiscal 2030

-Reduce Scope 1 & 2 greenhouse gas emissions by 54.6% (by 847 kt-CO2e) compared to the fiscal 2017 level (1,552 kt-CO2e).
-(Renewable energy ratio of 25%)
+Reduce Scope 1 & 2 greenhouse gas emissions by 54.6% compared to fiscal 2017 (renewable energy ratio of 25%; based on a 1.5° scenario).

-Reduce Scope 3 greenhouse gas emissions by 54.6% (by 3,769 kt-CO2e) compared to the fiscal 2017 level (6,904 kt-CO2e).
+Reduce Scope 3 greenhouse gas emissions by 54.6% compared to fiscal 2017 (based on a 1.5° scenario).

-Contribute to the conservation of regions in which humans coexist with nature both inside and outside the Group, covering an area equivalent to 10% of the area of manufacturing sites.
+Contribute to the conservation of regions in which humans coexist with nature both inside and outside the Group, covering an area equivalent to 10% of the total area of manufacturing sites.

-Reduce final landfill waste disposal by 60% (by 5,296 t) compared to the fiscal 2017 level (8,739 t).
+Reduce final landfill waste disposal by 60% compared to fiscal 2017.

-Increase waste plastic material recycling rate by 9%pt. (to 65%) compared to the fiscal 2017 level (56%).
+Increase waste plastic material recycling rate by 9 percentage points compared to fiscal 2017.

 Ensure no cases of action taken by authorities due to exceeding regulatory threshold values.